segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 Use Analytics-React-Native 2.0 to set up [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.

 > warning ""
-> You must use React Native version 2.9 or higher to implement destination filters.
+> You must use Analytics-React-Native version 2.9 or higher to implement destination filters.
 >
 > Keep [these limitations](/docs/connections/destinations/destination-filters/#limitations) in mind when using destination filters.

-To get started with destination filters on mobile device-mode destinations using React Native 2.0:
+To get started with destination filters on mobile device-mode destinations using Analytics-React-Native 2.0:
 1. Download and install the `@segment/analytics-react-native-plugin-destination-filters` package as a dependency in your project.
     * Using NPM:
       ```npm